M4thi4sL/UE5HexDijkstra/README.md

 # How to Build

 1. Open the project in Unreal Engine 5.
-2. If using the C++ implementation, ensure you have Visual Studio installed with the necessary components for Unreal Engine development.
+2. If using the C++ implementation, ensure you have Visual Studio / Jetbrains Rider installed with the necessary components for Unreal Engine development.
-3. Build the project using the Unreal Engine Editor or Visual Studio.
+3. Build the project using the Unreal Engine Editor or your IDE.

 # License